Warduke! Who was he?

 Print, television, miniature… what else?

-It is a sliding fighting game, developed through the engine OpenBOR, in full style "Golden Ax"(SEGA) and"Knights of the Round"(CAPCOM).
+It is a sliding fighting game, developed through the engine OpenBOR extension, in full style "Golden Ax"(SEGA) and"Knights of the Round"(CAPCOM).
 It's pure feast for the eyes right from the introduction and loading, and expectations don't fade as the game unfolds.
 Once we have chosen our hero (not just a feat given the wide choice), we will have to make our way through a myriad of environments, interact with many characters, clash with an infinity of monsters (orcs, trolls, goblins, dragons and all the rest bestiary of D&D), face champions, undertake the most disparate missions, to reach the coveted final duel against Warduke!
 Special moves, spells, special items, treasures and weapons complete this retro arcade-style experience!

 But the story does not end here…